wp-plugins/webrotate-360-product-viewer/readme.txt

 == Frequently Asked Questions ==

-=  I entered a shortcode as per your instructions, but I can only see the three loading bars and nothing happens =
+=  I entered a shortcode as per your instructions, but I can only see the three loading bars and nothing happens: =

 In most cases this happenes due to an invalid xml path in the config parameter of a shortcode.
 Please verify that the config path is correct.
 You can always just enter a full URL of the config xml file on your web server (http://www..) and verify that it's actually accessible online by pasting the same URL in your browser address bar.
 If the xml file can be successfully loaded in your browser, it will work inside the shortcodes.
 You may then remove the website name from the URL including http:// and leave the rest, but then please make sure you add "/" in the front of the remaining URL to have it as a relative path.
 Using a relative path is only important if your website can be accessed using both http://www.website and http://website (i.e without www.) and they don't resolve to the same URL.

 = Image rotation in some browsers may become jerky or unresponsive.
-If hotspots are present, they move as if they are detached from images =
+If hotspots are present, they move as if they are detached from images: =

 This is usually caused by disabled image caching as per the HTTP headers received from your web server that force web browsers to not cache any images.
 Please find more details and a simple solution for Apache servers on our forum <a href="http://www.360-product-views.com/forum/viewtopic.php?f=3&t=273&p=471">here</a>.
 Note that JPG & PNG image caching is usually enabled by default by all major web hosting provides.
 Although it can be manually disabled during website development or may need extra configuration if using Amazon S3 for hosting your 360 product images.

-= I purchased the PRO license but my PRO features were not activated =
+= I purchased the PRO license but my PRO features were not activated: =

 For certain PRO features you may need to request the commercial version of imagerotator.js or use the one from any of your published SpotEditor PRO projects located under published/imagerotator/html/js and just copy it to wp-content/plugins/webrotate-360-product-viewer/imagerotator/html/js.
 Please also verify that your license.lic is either present in the root of the plugin folder or correct license path is configured in the plugin settings.